Fuzzy dark matter dynamics in tidally perturbed dwarf spheroidal galaxy satellites

 which for our initial conditions equals 130~Myr.
 This is comparable to the time-scale of the tidal force, whose amplitude has a full-width at half-maximum of 109~Myr.

-Although we only use the fixed mass values described above, the conclusions drawn in this paper are also applicable to other soliton and FDM particle masses.
-Such systems would react in a fully analogous manner, under a transformation that stretches time and rescales the strength of the external tidal force.

 \texttt{PyUltraLight} uses periodic boundary conditions and a Fourier decomposition to solve the Poisson equation.
-In order to let the FDM wave function escape the box when getting far enough from the central density, every 5~Myr we multiply the wave function by a boundary function.
-The boundary function is equal to:
+In order to let the FDM wave function escape the box when getting far enough from the central density, every 5~Myr we multiply the wave function by a boundary function.\footnote{This cadence of 5~Myr is short enough such that mass approaching the boundary will escape, while at the same time having a negligible effect on the simulation's inner volume.
+We also tried other time-steps, as well as different spatial grid sizes and resolutions, but found no appreciable differences when using similar values.} The boundary function is equal to:

 where $\text{sigm}(x) = [1+\exp(-x)]^{-1}$ is the sigmoid function, and $L=30~\kpc$ is the side length of the simulation's spatial grid.
 This function quickly goes from unity to zero at radii that are close to the half-length of the spatial grid (15~kpc).